Codeine Addiction, Signs of Abuse, & Treatment

 - Slowed breathing.

-Codeine’s side effects will likely worsen if the drug is taken in high doses, abused, or misused with other substances.
+Codeine’s side effects will likely worsen if the drug is taken in high doses, misuse, or used with other substances.

 - Numerous unsuccessful attempts to cut down or stop using codeine